pitastrudl/wekanwiki/Backup.md

 ```

-## Restore script for MongoDB Data, if running Snap MongoDB at port 27019 with zip.
+## Restore script for MongoDB Data, if running Snap MongoDB at port 27019 with a tar.gz archive.

 ```sh
 #!/bin/bash